DevCheckOG/DevCheckOG/README.md

 Hello!👋 Welcome to my GitHub profile.

-I'm a self-taught software developer who started at age 10.
-My journey has always been one of self-learning.
+I am a self-taught software developer who started at the age of 10.
+My journey has always been self-taught.
 I simply research and develop things from scratch.
+I always dive into research, create the plan to follow, and implement it.

-My key is to immerse myself in research thoroughly and then shape the software.
-I love exploring niche and undiscovered software.
+- I love exploring niche and undiscovered software.
 - I like deep research into any type of software.
-- I like researching cutting-edge niche technologies.
 - I like the connection between software and hardware at a low level.

 ---------------